Lzhushuai/tensorflow_template/README.md

 You can easily modify the predefine args or add new args with the Config class.

+Here `Config` object is a subclass of Bunch object.
+If you want to use it, just `pip install bunch`.

 ```python
 from tensorflow_template.base.base_model import BaseConfig